-Aging customers, non-existent younger web audience, outdated brand imaging, lack of clear health benefit message.
+Aging customers, non-existent younger web audience, outdated brand imaging, lack of clear health benefits message.

 The Walt’s Roast Beef chain, a Rhode Island Institution since 1957, was in dire need of freshening up.
 The brand had been tied up in a dispute for the past two decades, but the current owners were now free to invest in company’s image and were eager to expand the chain beyond Rhode Island.

-We began working on a multi-faceted approach to brining in a younger clientele and expanding the customer base.
+We began working on a multi-faceted approach to bringing in a younger clientele and expanding the customer base.

 We worked closely with architects and designers in developing messaging and menu components for newly opened stores in malls.

-The look and feel of the brand has been revitalized and the chain is now in good shape to handle its current expansion plans.
+• The look and feel of the brand have been revitalized and the chain is now in good shape to handle its current expansion plans.

 We are in the throes of a transition where every publication has to think of their digital strategy.